PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 75 "Code for handling a notification" %}}

-The event is rasied and you decide what to do.
+The event is raised and you decide what to do.
 In this case it just opens a window, but you might want to think of the logic that you will use to maybe re-use existing windows so that you don't annoy the user.